Juliallisio/WallpaperChanger/README.md

 # Wallpaper Changer
-Schedule changes to your desktop background image at a certain time of the day.
+Schedule changes to your desktop wallpaper at a certain time of the day.

 ## Getting Started